 “Each of these pen nibs, which are cone-shaped, has different diameter, which means that they were supposed to make different lines of ink – wider, smaller and so on,”

 Wait a minute.
-You’re telling me that not only metal nibs are period, but different sized metal nibs came in sets much like they do today?
+You’re telling me that not only metal nibs exist pre-17th century, but different sized metal nibs came in sets much like they do today?
 Okay, yes, but it says “one of a kind.”
 Still all my preconceptions about metal nibs are gone and this area of knowledge deserves some research.

 Since then I would sporadically do research but kept coming up empty.
 I wasn’t looking in the right places it turns out.
 I learned to search museum websites and other archaeology artifact sites from Mistress Aelfwyn Hatheort in Ealdormere And suddenly I found several versions of metal nibs and to my utter surprise entire pens made of metal.
 She found many on her own and put them on her Pinterest account and shared the links with me.
 It is because of her I was able to succeed at doing more research on these tools.